Lisandro Martínez: Manchester United

 On 16 July 2022, it was announced that Manchester United had agreed a deal with Ajax for the signing of Martínez for a reported transfer fee between £47 million to £49 million, plus £8.5 million in add-ons.
 The transfer was officially completed on 27 July, when Martínez signed a five-year contract with the club.
 The next day, it was confirmed that he would wear the number six shirt last worn by Paul Pogba.
 On 7 August, Martínez made his club debut in a 2–1 home loss against Brighton & Hove Albion in the Premier League.
 However, after performances against rivals Liverpool and Southampton, he received the Manchester United Player of the Month award for August.

 On 22 January 2023, Martínez scored his first goal for Manchester United in a 3–2 defeat against Arsenal at the Emirates Stadium.
 His first trophy with the club came on 26 February, with a win over Newcastle United in the 2023 EFL Cup final.
 On 13 April, Martínez injured his right foot while playing in the first leg of the Europa League quarter-final against Sevilla.
 The following day, it was confirmed that he fractured the fifth metatarsal bone in his right foot and would miss the remainder of the season.

+"Lisandro Martínez is top 5 centre-backs in the world.
+He made the difference on this game by playing passes through our defence."